Hornbill-Docs/esp-fundamentals/esp-fundamentals/reference-guides/hornbill-wiki-markup.md

 * Use three single quotation marks to make the text bold.

 ### Strike-through, underline, and font color/type
 You can also use strike-through and underline formatting, as well as change the color and font type.

+Color can be defined using the `<span style="">` tag.
+Inside style you can define a specific color (#555 for gray), a named color (gray) or a hornbill color variable (var(--hb-promary)).
+The Hornbill Color Variable is more flexible and will change depending on the theme you currently have (light, dark, high contrast).
+These colors also have a meaning, so `hb-primary` indicated importance.
+Note that the Hornnill Variables can change in the future in case of an overall style update.
+Here is the list of variables you can use:
+* --hb-primary
+* --hb-secondary
+* --hb-warning
+* --hb-info
+* --hb-danger
+* --hb-success

 ### Examples
 | Markup        | Displayed as       |